Purdue-CS193/homework-0-Sanjeev-Selva/index.md

 # Sanjeev Selvakumar's First CS193 Homework

-- I like the relaxes vibes of the class
+- I like the relaxed vibes of the class
 - I like the fact that we are learning things that are going to help in the future